-José Lázaro Galdiano was a publisher from a wealthy family who collected for 60 years while he lived in Barcelona, New York and Madrid.
-The collection is housed in his beautiful home, “Parque Florida”, which was on his death in 1947 left to the Spanish State, together with his entire collection.
-Opened to the public in 1951, José Lázaro Galdiano wanted future generations to enjoy and be educated by his treasures.
+José Lázaro Galdiano was a publisher from a wealthy family who collected for 60 years while he lived in Barcelona, New York, and Madrid.
+His beautiful home, “Parque Florida”, which was on his death in 1947 left to the Spanish State, is now an art museum housing his entire collection.
+It was opened to the public in 1951, and I think José Lázaro Galdiano would be happy that his wish for future generations to enjoy and be educated by his treasures has been fulfilled.

 I really love the quiet gardens of the house, which is set a little back on Calle Serrano in the opulent Salamanca neighbourhood.
 The paintings are great, but I admit I most coveted the gorgeous jewellery!